-- Holistic orientation of future community development projects while taking our environmental and social responsibilities seriously
+- Holistic orientation of future neighborhood development projects while taking our environmental and social responsibilities seriously

-- Portfolio segmentation aligned with neighborhood approach: around 70% of portfolio located in areas that make up “urban quarters”
+- Portfolio segmentation aligned with neighborhood approach: around 70% of our portfolio located in areas that make up urban quarters

-- 15 community development projects with around 8,600 residential units under implementation (investment volume of € 61.6 million), 20 more in the pipeline
+- 18 neighborhood development projects with around 9,600 residential units under implementation (investment volume of € 78.5 million)

-- Grants for social/cultural projects and facilities of around € 1.5 million
+- Grants for social/cultural projects and facilities of approx. € 1.2 million

-We have identified Community Development and Contribution to Infrastructure as a material topic.
-This is complemented by the important topics of integration, diversity and social cohesion, involvement and participation and shaping political dialogue, all of which play an important part in our neighborhood approach.
-The section below provides information about our approach, the steps we have taken to integrate this approach into our processes and our targets and measures related to the material topic.
+We have identified Neighborhood Development and Contribution to Infrastructure as a material topic.
+It is supplemented by the important topics of Integration, Diversity and Social Cohesion, as well as Dialogue with Tenants and Participation.
+The section below provides information about our approach, the steps we have taken to integrate this approach into our processes and our targets and measures.